CocoaPods/CocoaPods/README.md

 Ultimately, the goal is to improve discoverability of, and engagement in, third party open-source libraries, by creating a more centralized ecosystem.

-See [the wiki](https://github.com/CocoaPods/CocoaPods/wiki) for more in depth information on several topics.
+See the [NSScreencast episode about CocoaPods](http://nsscreencast.com/episodes/5-cocoapods) for a quick overview on how to get started, or [the wiki](https://github.com/CocoaPods/CocoaPods/wiki) for more in depth information on several topics.

 ## Installation